Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 Learn More About Mesothelioma Surgery in Our Free Guide

-Mesothelioma surgeries are medical procedures that remove cancer cells from a person’s body.
-Surgery is a way to treat mesothelioma.
-But it can also help diagnose cancer, manage symptoms and boost quality of life.
+Mesothelioma surgeries are medical procedures that remove tumors from a person’s body.
+Doctors may recommend surgeries for different purposes.
+Surgery can be a way to treat mesothelioma.
+It can also help diagnose cancer, manage symptoms and boost quality of life.

 Each patient’s mesothelioma surgery options depend on several factors.
-These include the patient’s:
+These include the patient’s overall health, cancer stage and type of mesothelioma.

 Some patients may be eligible for multimodal treatment, which combines two or more therapies.
 It is often the most effective way to extend life expectancy for mesothelioma patients.
 Treatment plans commonly include surgery with radiation, chemotherapy or immunotherapy.